Pylons/pyramid/docs/narr/urldispatch.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When a route configuration declaration names a ``view`` attribute, the
-attribute will be a value that references a :term:`view callable`.
-A
+value of the attribute will reference a :term:`view callable`.
+A view
-view callable, as described in :ref:`views_chapter`, is
+callable, as described in :ref:`views_chapter`, is developer-supplied
-developer-supplied code that "does stuff" as the result of a request.
+code that "does stuff" as the result of a request.
+For more
-For more information about how to create view callables, see
+information about how to create view callables, see
 :ref:`views_chapter`.

 Here's an example route configuration that references a view callable: